Solved: Virtual Machine Disk Consolidation Is Needed (2 Ways)

 Tip 3.
 Do not use a single snapshot for more than 72 hours

-For most times, you need to reserve 20-30% extra storage for a single snapshot.
-The longer you keep these snapshots, they will take more disk space and thus affect the performance of your VM.
+In most conditions, you need to reserve 20-30% extra storage for a single snapshot.
+The longer you keep these snapshots, the more disk space and thus affect the performance of your VM.

-It is recommended by VMware that do not to keep snapshots for more than 72 hours.
+VMware recommends not to keep snapshots for more than 72 hours.
 Therefore, it is necessary to delete the snapshots in time to merge the changes to the parent disk when they are no longer useful, or before creating backups of your VM.

 Free backup software to protect your VMs from manual errors

-Just like the VMware virtual machine disk consolidation is needed error, manually backup VMware VMs may also result in many other errors.
-Therefore, to avoid manual errors, many IT staffs turn to dedicated backup tools that can backup VMs automatically.
+Just like the VMware virtual machine disk consolidation is needed error, manual backup VMware VMs may also result in many other errors.
+Therefore, to avoid manual errors, many IT staff turn to dedicated backup tools that can backup VMs automatically.

-Here I recommend you AOMEI Cyber Backup, it automates the backup process of VMs, monitors the status and sends email notifications if there's an error.
+Here I recommend AOMEI Cyber Backup, it automates the backup process of VMs, monitors the status, and sends email notifications if there's an error.
 In addition, the free VMware backup software for the following benefits:

-✦ Auto Execution: capable of backing up multiple VMs automatically based on daily, weekly, monthly schedule.
+✦ Auto Execution: capable of backing up multiple VMs automatically based on daily, weekly, or monthly schedule.

-✦ Role Assignment: allows one administrator to create sub-accounts with limited privileges, effectively avoid errors caused by others’ mis-operations.
+✦ Role Assignment: allows one administrator to create sub-accounts with limited privileges, effectively avoiding errors caused by others’ mis-operations.

 ✦ Restore from Any Point: capable of restoring the entire VM from any created history backup versions.